 Education is not the filling of a pail, but the lighting of a fire.

-In support of the University’s mission to create a “personalized, culturally rich, and dynamic learning environment through quality teaching, research, and service,” the General Education Program at Nicholls State University provides a common integrative learning experience for all undergraduates, regardless of their major or their program of study.
-Nicholls State is committed to the principle that, while general education prepares students for personal and professional success in the specialized focus of their majors, it also provides a lasting broader foundation for intellectual and personal growth, for critical inquiry and problem-solving, and for ethical and responsible choices.
-This foundation for life-long learning ensures NSU graduates’ continued engagement as creative and productive members of their communities.
+In support of the University’s mission to create “comprehensive learning experiences to prepare students for regional and global professions within a spirited campus environment immersed in Bayou Region culture,” the General Education Program at Nicholls State University provides a common integrative learning experience for all undergraduates, regardless of their major or their program of study.
+Nicholls is committed to the principle that, while general education prepares students for personal and professional success in the specialized focus of their majors, it also provides a lasting broader foundation for intellectual and personal growth, for critical inquiry and problem-solving, and for ethical and responsible choices.
+This foundation for life-long learning ensures Nicholls graduates’ continued engagement as creative and productive members of their communities.

 The General Education Program develops and fosters